Roc Oil Company: Major Capital Raisings and Mergers & Acquisitions

-Following this capital raise in April, In December Roc Oil announced the sale of 100% of the subsidiary which owned the Saltfleetby Gas Field (acquired in 1999) for A$110 million (44-million-pound equivalent).
+Following this capital raise in April, In December Roc Oil announced the sale of 100% of the subsidiary which owned the Saltfleetby Gas Field (acquired in 1999) for $110 million.
 The sale was estimated to earn Roc Oil 28.5 million pounds after tax profit for 2005.
-The buyer of the subsidiary was Wingas, a joint venture between Wintershall AG (a German producer of oil and gas) as well as OAO Gazprom (Russian gas company and one of the largest in the world).
+The buyer of the subsidiary was Wingas, a joint venture between Wintershall as well as OAO Gazprom (Russian gas company and one of the largest in the world).
 The funds earned from the sale will be used to finance ROC's development of the Chinguetti Oil Field, offshore Mauritania and the Cliff Head Oil Field, Offshore Western Australia and other ventures ROC was planning to explore.

-2006

 In June, ROC began further expanding its presence in Asia by planning to make a move to acquire a 24.5% stake in a China Oil Field off Apache (hydrocarbon explorer).

-2008

 To refine ROC's focus in terms of geographic operations, the company was planning on selling off its North Sea and Africa assets.
 ROC had a 12.5% stake in the Blane Oil Field (Located in the North Sea) and because of drilling uncovering mostly dry wells, CEO Bruce Clements stated the company will aim to sell off these assets in order to refocus ROC's efforts in currently occupied territories including Asia and Australia.

 ROC became interested in taking over a local crude oil producer in Australia, Anzon.
 The acquisition would double ROC's crude oil reserves, with ROC having already taken control of 69% of the company and the CEO at the time confident in the offer stating "the deal will happen".
-In September, the shareholders of the UK located Anzon Energy approved of the A$600 million merger with ROC Oil.
-The merger granted ROC control of 53.1% stake of Anzon Australia (AZA.AU) and the off-market offer made for Anzon Australia will be declared unconditional as part of this deal.
-ROC stated, "the merger would remove single asset risk to Anzon shareholders as well as create significant upstream oil and gas company in Australia."
-ROC's payment was via share's finalised offering being 1.32 ROC shares for every AEL share.
+In September, the shareholders of the UK located Anzon Energy approved of the $600 million merger with ROC Oil.
+The merger granted ROC control of 53.1% stake of Anzon Australia.